Table of Contents

 Amazon Prime has made free 2-day shipping the standard — especially for Amazon sellers.
 But offering 2-day shipping through Seller-fulfilled Prime can take a huge toll on your margins.
 Working with a 3PL can help you offer 100% 2-day shipping coverage for your Fulfilled by Merchant Amazon orders.

 “ShipBob’s 2-Day Express Program has been phenomenal for us.
 Because of Amazon, our customers expect 2-day shipping and we couldn’t find other 3PLs that can provide that.”

 3PLs often have relationships with shipping carriers that allow them to negotiate discounted shipping rates.
 In addition, distributing your inventory across fulfillment centers can result in significant cost savings for 2-day shipping.

 “ShipBob also continues to expand its geographic footprint.
-We use their fulfillment centers in New York, Chicago, Dallas, San Francisco, and LA.
+We use their fulfillment centers across the United States.
 There is a cost benefit to being spread out, as orders can be shipped from warehouses that are closer to customers and delivered very quickly.”

 Matt Dryfhout, Founder & CEO of BAKblade